 * Based on a loan at 90% loan to valuation ratio.
 These figures will change if a customer is approved for a lower loan to valuation ratio.
 The minimum deposit shown does not include the LMI fee

 ^ Conditions apply.
-To be eligible for a discount you must have held an ANZ Progress Saver Account for more than one year and the Home Loan must be greater than $50,000.
+To be eligible for a discount you must have held an ANZ Progress Saver Account for more than one year, with a minimum balance of $5,000 when you apply for the discount and the Home Loan must be greater than $50,000.
 Offer not available in conjunction with other discounts.
-For further details visit any branch or call 1800 035 500.
+For further details visit any branch or call 1800 035 500).

 You need Adobe Reader to view PDF files.
 You can download Adobe Reader free of charge.